 Confirmed Microsystems Invited Speakers Addressing Grand Challenges

-Ice911 Research, SmallTech Consulting, LLC, Stanford University, USA
+Bright Ice Initiative, Inc., SmallTech Consulting, LLC, and Stanford University, USA

 Climate change is upon us, and its impacts have cost the world over one trillion dollars over the past decade.
 The future looks even grimmer in this regard - rising sea levels, droughts, wildfires, melting ice, and tragic losses of life, wildlife, food, clean water, and infrastructure are already being seen worldwide, and are predicted to become far worse if nothing is done - and soon.

 This talk will highlight the need for engineers, inventors, scientists, policy makers, regulators, funders and caring citizens to come to the forefront now to address the largest challenge humanity has ever faced - to restore our climate to ensure a safer and more stable world for ourselves, our children, and future generations.

 The worst thing we could possibly do is give up.
 The grand challenge for us all is to implement known technologies that will improve the climate situation, and to come up with new ideas and new ways to address these urgent problems in a responsible, safe, practical, expeditious and cost-effective way.
 Everywhere people are banding together to make a difference.